taarifa/djangorifa/docs/source/start/installation.rst

 All Systems
 ===========

 The installation script assumes you are working in a virtualenv.
 Therefore, create a virtualenv.
-Change directories to the virtualenv and clone this repo.

-The Django settings file can be found at djangorifa/config/settings.py.
-At the top of this file is a python dictionary with database settings.
-In the password field it says 'change'.
-It is recommended you do as the settings say and change the string written there.
-There is no need to do anything else for installation - the automatic installation script will take care of setting up the database and everything else.
 Please see below for specific installation instructions for your platform.

-Install `RabbitMQ`_.
+TODO: what functionality is RabbitMQ needed for?

 On Ubuntu
 =========